Azure/communication-ui-library/docs/architecture/ConnectToRedux.md

 ![Connect with redux](../images/stateful-redux-ui.png)

-Here is a quick tutorial for how to connect stateful client state to redux store:
+Here is a quick tutorial on connecting stateful client state to redux store:
 ### Install dependencies

 ```